ML1758/python-api-challenge/README.md

 ## Summary

-* This program is done in two steps.
+* This program is done in two stages.
 * Getting a set of cities, doing some statistical analysis, and then mapping a selected set of cities on Google maps

 ### The following steps were done in the first stage: